Elenimichala55/kohonen-som/README.md

   Demonstrates how grid size, learning rate, and epochs affect SOM performance

 # How the SOM works:
-Each newuron stores a weight vector representing features of handwritten characters The SOM updates:
+Each neuron stores a weight vector representing features of handwritten characters The SOM updates:
   - Best Matching Unit (BMU)
+  - Neighbouring neurons (Gaussian neighbourhood)
+  -
-  - Neighbouring neurons (Gaussian neighbourhood) Learning rate and neighbourhood radius decay over time Larger grids -> higher chance of finding better BMUs Training error is consistently higher than testing error (as expected)
+Learning rate and neighbourhood radius decay over time Larger grids -> higher chance of finding better BMUs Training error is consistently higher than testing error (as expected)